 Educating our children can come with a hefty price tag.
-In fact, The Australian Scholarship Group (ASG) estimated the total cost for private education for a child born in 2018 in metropolitan Australia to be around $475,342 and $347,572 in regional Australia, or independent education (non-Catholic private schooling) to be around $298,689 in metropolitan areas and $201,210 in regional.
-The equivalent cost to educate a child in the public system is around $66,320 in metropolitan areas and $50,641 in regional areas.
+In fact, The Australian Scholarship Group (ASG) estimated the total cost for Catholic education for a child who started school in 2019 in metropolitan Australia to be around $127,027 and $109,877 in regional Australia, or independent education (non-Catholic private schooling) to be around $298,689 in metropolitan areas and $201,210 in regional.
+The equivalent cost to educate a child in the public system is around $68,727 in metropolitan areas and $57,994 in regional areas.
 (These costs include items beyond fees such as clothing, travel, shoes and excursions).

 But before you drop off your mini-mes to reunite with their friends and teachers, there are likely a few expenses to be taken care of.
 So, we’ve asked a collection of parents who have been there and done that for their top tips on organising back-to-school prep with less strain on the bank balance.

 1. Check your rebate entitlements

-“You could be eligible to receive money from your respective state government, depending on your circumstances.
-For example, the NSW government introduced the Active Kids Program in January last year.
-Every family in NSW with a child enrolled in school from kindergarten to year 12 is now eligible for a $100 voucher which can be used for participating in sport activities.
-It’s not means-tested and one voucher is available for every child in the family annually between 2018 and 2021.
+“You could be eligible to receive money from your state or territory government, depending on your circumstances.
+For example, the NSW Government introduced the Active Kids Program in January 2018.
+Every family in NSW with a child enrolled in school from kindergarten to year 12 is now eligible for two $100 vouchers, which can be used for participating in sport activities.
+It’s not means tested and two vouchers are available for every child in the family annually.

 This contribution can help with your child’s sports and fitness activities and take some of the heat away from that ‘extra-curricular’ expenditure many parents feel.
 It can be used for activities like swimming lessons, outdoor education programs and other approved sporting pursuits or structured fitness programs.
 Full details of eligible activities can be found on the NSW Office of Sport website.”- Rebecca Maher